Pomax/custom-graphics-element/README.md

 The &lt;graphics-element&gt; tag supports the following attributes:

 - `title` - this is both the standard HTML title attribute, as well as the text that gets used as figure caption underneath your graphic.
+Omitting this will result in a warning on the console.
 - `src` - this is the standard HTML attribute for indicating the source code for this element.
 - `width` - the (unitless) width for your graphic.
 This value is optional, but your graphics code must use `setSize` if omitted.
 - `height` - the (unitless) height for your graphic.
 This value is optional, but your graphics code must use `setSize` if omitted.